Kufre-eyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the scrip export BEST="School" creates the variable
+the script prints the result of the code